-- The financial ratio of debt per capita is an indication of ASG's debt burden on its citizens and other taxpayers.
-The ratio does not consider debt payable from enterprise activities or alternate revenues - For the year ended September 30, 2006, ASG had \$24.8 million of longterm debt or \$433 per capita which is a relatively low debt burden on its citizens, although a significant increase from the ratios in prior years due to the issuance of new long-term debt during the year.
+The financial ratio of debt per capita is an indication of ASG's debt burden on its citizens and other taxpayers.
+The ratio does not consider debt payable from enterprise activities or alternate revenues.

+For the year ended September 30, 2007, ASG had \$22.2 million of long-term debt or \$388 per capita which is a relatively low debt burden on its citizens when compared to other insular governments.
+The decrease is attributable to the payback of debt during the year without the addition of any new long term debt.